The particle surface of spinning test particles: Pole-dipole particle

-where $M$ is the ‘dynamical’, ‘total’ or ‘effective’ rest mass of the body and $S$ is the spin length of the body.
+where $\epsilon^{ba}{}_{cd}$ is the Levi–Civita tensor.
+It is easy to find out $S^a$ is orthogonal to $P^a$, i.e., $S^aP_a=0$.
 In addition to the conserved quantities resulting from the Tulczyjew condition, there exist also the conserved quantities associated to the spacetime symmetries given by the Killing vectors $\xi^\mu$, which can be expressed as